concordion/concordion-website/_includes/coding.md

 ~~~
 {% endif csharp %}

-This is particularly useful when calling existing methods that return Maps{% if java %}, or when using a JVM language with native language support for Maps, such as Groovy{% endif %}.
+This is particularly useful when calling existing methods that return {% if java %}Map objects, or when using a JVM language with native language support for Maps, such as Groovy{% elsif csharp %}Dictionary objects.{% endif %}

 {% if java %}
 ##### Returning a MultiValueResult